everx-labs/ever-sdk/docs/reference/ton-os-api/samples.md

 * account_addr - address of an account to filter by.
 * now - time of the transaction.
 * lt - Logical time.
-A component of the TON Blockchain that also plays an important role in message delivery is the logical time, usually denoted by Lt.
+A component of the Everscale Blockchain that also plays an important role in message delivery is the logical time, usually denoted by Lt.
 It is a non-negative 64-bit integer, assigned to certain events.
-For more details, see the TON blockchain specification.
+For more details, see the Everscale blockchain specification.

 **Pagination Query:**